mharen/mharen.github.io/_posts/2011/2011-02-16-how-not-to-host-open-house.md

 Stop.
 <blockquote>

-Realtor: “Ever since the terrible tragedy at our office…”
+Realtor: “Ever since the terrible tragedy at our office...”
 </blockquote>

 Please stop.
-Wait…*what?* Did you have a data breach or something?
-You thought I didn’t want to sign because you’d lose my info into the wild…?
+Wait...*what?* Did you have a data breach or something?
+You thought I didn’t want to sign because you’d lose my info into the wild...?
 Huh?
 <blockquote>

 Me: “Oh?
-What…‘terrible…tragedy’…?”
+What...‘terrible...tragedy’...?”
 </blockquote>
 <blockquote>